emres/ModernTinyGP/README.md

 page](https://www.amazon.com/Field-Guide-Genetic-Programming/dp/1409200736)).

 The original code is in https://github.com/emres/TinyGP.
-The algorithm and implementation is almost the same except for a few Java refactorings and [Apache Maven](https://maven.apache.org/)-based build system.
+The algorithm and implementation are almost the same except for a few Java refactorings and [Apache Maven](https://maven.apache.org/)-based build system.

-The book was published in **March, 2008**, when **Java Standard Edition 6** was the current Java version.
+The book was published in **March 2008**, when **Java Standard Edition 6** was the current Java version.
 Now, in **January 2024**, almost 16 years later, **Java SE 21 (Long Term Support)** is the current Java version (see [Java version history](https://en.wikipedia.org/wiki/Java_version_history)